 This child refugee crisis is the worst since World War II — a humanitarian emergency that demands immediate action.
 Whether these children are migrants, refugees or internally displaced, they are all children first.
 They don't choose where they're born.
 They urgently need — and deserve — our help now.

 UNICEF is responding to this crisis across four continents: delivering lifesaving supplies to children and their families fleeing escalating violence in the Middle East and Northern Africa, providing water and tents to create safe spaces for the growing wave of children moving through Europe and working to improve the lives of children fleeing violence and abuse in Central America.

 Speak up, speak out!
 Join our letter writing campaign urging President Trump and other government leaders to do the following at the upcoming United Nations summits on the world’s refugee and migrant crisis:

 work closely with UNICEF to ensure that the basic needs of 50 million child refugees and migrants are met;

 guarantee these children’s rights to education and family; and

 protect these children from abuse, trafficking and exploitation, no matter why they are displaced, where they are from or where they end up.

-The world needs the United States to insist child refugees and migrants are at the top of the agenda — write a letter to President Obama today.
+The world needs the United States to insist child refugees and migrants are at the top of the agenda — write a letter to President Trump today.